-16. Under New Business, there was a discussion on the reactivating of a camp in Davenport, Iowa, and a problem they are having with a 92 or 93-year-old member who won't release the Camp's possessions.
+16. Under New Business, there was a discussion on the reactivaticamp in Davenport, Iowa, and a problem they are having with 92 or 93-year-old member who won't release the Camp's possessions.
 No action was taken on this matter.

-17. Brother Rippey motioned, seconded by Brother Wheeler, to adjourn.
-The motion was carried and the meeting was adjourned at 5:15 p.m.
+17. Brother Rippey motioned, seconded by Brother Wheeler to diourn.
+The motion was carried and the meeting was adjourned at 5:15 pm

-Respectfully submitted in F., C., and L., Fred H. Combs, Jr., Nat.
-Secy.-Treas.
-Harold T. Beilby, Commander-in-Chief
+Respectfully submitted in F. C. and L., Fred H. Combs, Jr., Nat.
+Secy Harold T. Beilby, Commander-in-Chief